Case2Code: Scalable Synthetic Data for Code Generation: Introduction

 \section{Introduction}

 The success of large language models (LLMs), exemplified by GPT-4~\cite{2023gpt4} has revolutionized the AI community.
-One of the most impressive abilities of LLMs is the deductive reasoning ability via chain-of-thoughts~\cite{2023cot}, exemplified by solving mathematical reasoning tasks such as GSM8K~\cite{DBLP:journals/corr/abs-2110-14168} and MATH~\cite{DBLP:conf/nips/HendrycksBKABTS21}.
-The major contribution to the high-level performances of reasoning problem solving is to generate and train on deductive reasoning paths via chain-of-thoughts (CoTs) using LLMs~\cite{yu2023metamath,ms2024orcamath}.
-Through various searching strategies and prompting algorithms \cite{Chen2024AlphaMathAZ,wang2023mathshepherd,Yao2023TreeOT,Wang2022SelfConsistencyIC}, LLMs can synthesize high-quality CoTs and perform deduction reasoning in many domains.
+One of the most impressive abilities of LLMs is the code generation ability, exemplified by writing code blocks or programs to accomplish complex instructions and satisfy user specifications~\cite{hong2024metagpt,zhuo2024bigcodebench,2024codesurvey}.

-Despite the success of deducing chain-of-thought reasoning, LLMs are rarely trained to perform inductive reasoning.
-Inductive reasoning is a fundamental cognitive process for humans, playing a crucial role in learning, problem-solving, and scientific discovery.
-For instance, famous scientists make inductive judgments from actual physical phenomena, such as Newton's Law of Motion, and Kepler's Law based on data from Tycho.
-It is essential to teach artificial intelligence systems utilizing inductive reasoning to find underlying rules from facts, transformations, and logs.
-In this paper, to equip LLMs with such inductive reasoning ability, we introduce \textbf{Case2Code}, a diverse and challenging inductive reasoning task for LLMs.
+To further improve the performance of code generation with open-source LLMs, recent work adopts synthetic data via self-instruct~\cite{2023selfinstruct,alpaca} to distill the strong capability of code generation from teacher models.
+Specifically, practitioners often collect and devise code instructions and then generate high-quality responses using a powerful teacher LLM to synthesize the training data.
+Then, the data can be used to fine-tune a weak LLM to bootstrap their code generation ability.
+For example, Code Alpaca~\cite{codealpaca} incorporates ChatGPT to generate 20K code instructions under 21 seed tasks for fine-tuning.
+WizardCoder~\cite{luo2023wizardcoder} adopts Evol-Instruct to the realm of code, using powerful closed-source LLMs to synthetic high-quality code instruction-following samples to enhance open-sourced LLMs code generation performance.

-Specific and limited inductive reasoning has been studied in the machine learning field.
-Works such as DEER \cite{yang2022language} usually design a common knowledge induction process and challenge neural models to reason inductively to find the hidden fact.
-Works such as DreamCoder \cite{ellis2021dreamcoder} and DeepCoder \cite{balog2016deepcoder}, usually synthesize a small-scale toy task to train a domain-specific model, such as learning to summarize the list operations from given list change logs.
+Despite the success of these code synthetic data, they rely on a powerful teacher for data generation~\cite{yu2023bias}, which can be challenging to scale up as they are bound by the capability of the teacher and suffer from high costs.
+Moreover, models can perform poorly on tasks like inductive learning as these instructions are rare in the training corpus (Figure~\ref{fig:reasoning-example}).
+Therefore, in this paper, to synthesize high-quality code data at scale and complement existing code training data, we introduce \textbf{Case2Code}, a diverse and challenging synthetic task for LLMs.